oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/overview.md

 title: "Overview"
 date: 2019-02-23T16:47:21-05:00
 weight: 1
-description: "A quick introduction to the operator runtime."
+description: "An introduction to the operator runtime."
 ---

 An operator runtime is a process that runs in a container deployed into a Kubernetes Pod and that automatically manages